 - 12.842 Climate Physics and Chemistry

-An overview of climate studies, including beginnings of the solar system, time scales, and climate in human history.
+An overview of climate science, including beginnings of the solar system, time scales, and climate in human history.

 - 3.003 Principles of Engineering Practice

 The interdisciplinary nature of 21st-century engineering projects: social, political, economic, and technological challenges, with a solar cell term project.

 Quantitative methods for analyzing large-scale water resources problems, including flood control, water supply, and groundwater remediation.